Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats and come up with a converstion starter (two needed) -Change the chat titles to share your thoughts on lesson __
 - hide the lessons that don't have content yet

-Lesson 5 nutrition 2

-- i should try those oils in my cooking
-- wait... coffee is an herb?
-- corn beans and squash, squash oil is the good part?
-So should we eat pumpkin seeds?

 Scorecard group https://growingholistically.com/groups/?scorecard-chat/